Jay-Shah5109/Spring-Boot-Using-Multithtreading/README.md

 # Spring-Boot-Using-Multithreading
-This project describes the importance of Spring boot in multithreading
+This project describes the importance of Multithreading in Spring Boot